Enter your email to sign up for updates, to volunteer, request a Friends & Family packet, or request a yard sign.

 Fighting Medicaid Abuse

-Hundreds of millions of taxpayer dollars are wasted every year through Medicaid fraud and abuse by scammers illegally taking benefits.
-I passed tough new verification standards so those who don’t qualify for benefits are kicked off the program.
+Taxpayer dollars are wasted every year through Medicaid fraud and abuse by scammers illegally taking benefits.
+I helped to pass tough new verification standards so those who don’t qualify for benefits are taken out of the program.

 Creating jobs and putting people back to work is a top priority.
 I have spoken with far too many people in our community who have had their hours cut or who are out of work all together.
 We must provide financial incentives to encourage companies to hire unemployed workers and expand their operation in Illinois, and foster investments in new technology and the green economy to create good paying jobs.
 Corporations that receive tax breaks and then move jobs out of the state must be held accountable by requiring them to refund their tax breaks while making them ineligible for future tax incentives.